linchpin/mesh/readme.txt

 * Add support for Yoast SEO Page Content Analysis
 * Fixed a bug when excluding Mesh template related taxonomies from the generated sitemap
 * Fixed a bug where section and block background images were displayed before "update" / "publish"
-* Controls within Sections and Columns/Blocks are now expendable for developers.
+* Controls within Sections and Columns/Blocks are now extendable for developers.
 * Added support for scripts within urls within TinyMCE

 = 1.1.7 =